babarbeacon/zaheer-intelligence-engine/Expert_intelligence.md

 🚩TA / LCA / Psychological Breakdown:

 In my framework, short-term moves between 60-64k or 60-68k do not change how I view the position.
 The focus is on the macro move toward the 40-50k area which i described as CBB zone (CONFIRMED BLACKROCK BOTTOM), which is still 4-5 months away in my view.
 Short-term fluctuation in this range is exactly what I expect during Stage 5, and it does not affect the positioning.
 A day trader would care about every 2-3% move.
 I do not trade that way.
 The approach is built for the macro structure, not for short-term swings.
 The shorts stay open, no adjustments based on weekly fluctuation, and the wait for the structure to deliver continues.
-DrProfit Premium is free to join right now: but only for 2 more days.
-After that the free window closes, so get in while you can: VIP Channel: t.me/+ApuqhPPQ8XlkY…

 The aSOPR Signal